whitcr/yuriibondar-site/README.md

 Mobile, laptop, desktop versions:
 - when clicking on the sections, various blocks with information are opened
 - links to social networks (Instagram, Facebook, Telegram, YouTube);
-- in the block with information, you can go to different social networks of the programmer
+- in the block with information, you can go to different social networks of the student
-- by clicking “courses” block you can see all courses that programmer has studied
+- by clicking “courses” block you can see all courses that student has studied
 - by clicking “certificates” you can see proves of graduating
 - by clicking “feedback” you can see the feedback about studying